harlo/harlo.github.io/_posts/2014-11-29-unveilling...-unveillance.markdown

 1.	send public key to administrator (frontend)
 1.	add key of client (annex)

+By default, the Annex will use port 8889.
+The Annex will also broadcast messages on port 8890 by default.
+Admins should make sure these ports (or whatever substitutes) are open to the network.

 # 2. Basic Use

 1.	./startup.sh, ./shutdown.sh, ./restart.sh
 1.	drop in a file, off it goes!

+	cd /path/to/annex/or/frontend
+	./startup.sh

+By default, the Frontend is accessible on port 8888.

 # 3. Search (frontend)